 - Injuries to your back or neck.

 - Mental anguish from the injuries.

 To make the value of your claim bigger, you also need to prove you sought medical help immediately after the accident took place.
 Any deviations from this in the medical records could hurt your case.
-The same goes if you avoid following proper medical protocol doctors and other medical professionals told you to do.
+The same goes if you avoid following the proper medical protocol that doctors and other medical professionals told you to do.